RaySollium99/Network/README.md

-# Network
+# The Sollium Network
-My configurations and plugins for my personal digital network
+My services, configurations and plugins for my personal digital network